Hekel1989/AWS-SAA-C03-Course/06-S3/notes.md

 #### Different Concepts

 **plaintext**, unencrypted data.
 Can be text, but can be anything including images or applications.
-This is something you can read or use immedietly.
+This is something you can read or use immediately.

 Algorithm takes **plaintext** and a **key** to generate **ciphertext**.

 #### Symmetric Encryption

-Difficult becuase the key needs to be transfered securely.
+Difficult because the key needs to be transferred securely.

 If the data is time sensitive, the key needs to be arranged beforehand.